dahoum/Nursery/README.md

 # Nursery

-Nursery is a collection of notes related to the "nurseries" part of the "talent scouting & nurseries" label I have chosen to denote what I do professionally.
+Nursery is a collection of notes related to the "nurseries" part of the "talent scouting & nurseries" activity, which in turn is part of my "une éminence grise" activity, which describest most of what I do nowadays.

 John le Carré calls, in his books, the MI6 training centre "the nursery".

-The Nursery contains a [Column](https://github.com/dahoum/Nursery/tree/master/Column), where I reflect my current thoughts, [Practices](Practices/README.md), [People](People/FEADME.md) and ventures.

-I use Nurseries as a source of reminders and inspiration to:
+I use Nurseries as a source of reminders and inspiration to

+* discover, and
-* develop talent
+* develop talent and opportunities
-* help the establishment and growth of Practices
-* help structuring startups and scale ups as well as restructuring organisations

 ## Inspiration